naltamura/ExamGenius/release/README.md

-## ExamGenius - Test Generation Tool
+## ExamGenius - Assignment Generation Tool

 Welcome to the ExamGenius release folder!
-Here, you can find the standalone executable version of ExamGenius, allowing you to generate tests without needing to install Python.
+Here, you can find the standalone executable version of ExamGenius, allowing you to generate assignments without needing to install Python.

 ### Executable Version:
 - **ExamGenius.exe:** The standalone executable file for Windows users.